nhoudelot/demosdebs/linux/demos/y/yetanotherchristmasdemo-by-tufs/debian/yetanotherchristmasdemo-by-tufs.6.md

 yetanotherchristmasdemo-by-tufs [*options*]

 # DESCRIPTION
-Yet Another Christmas Demo  is a demonstration released by Tufs, released in 2008
+Yet Another Christmas Demo is a demo by Tufs, released in december 2008

         __/\____________/\__.______/\____________/\_________